 Keeping up with my kids wasn't an issue.
 It could be argued they had to keep up with me.
 The moment that stuck out to me and made me realize just how hard I worked and achieved was when the over-the-head and shoulder restraints of that looping coaster easily lowered over my head.
 I heard the click and felt how tight it was, and smiled.
 Silently I thanked myself for the decision to take a more active role in my own physical fitness.

-Based on the journey of CoPilot member Jordan
+The story of CoPilot member Jordan